The 7 Step Guitar Riff Workout Part 1

 1. Learn The Riff

-The first step of our workout is kind of obvious, but nonetheless an important step.
+The first step of our workout is kind of obvious but important.

 Here is the riff we will be using today: